doingWork234/MATLAB-Propeller-Generator/README.md

 This script generates a surface mesh of the propeller, it does not generate a volumetric mesh which is needed for CFD analysis.
 However, volumetric meshing can be easily done through software such as Ansys Spaceclaim.
+It also serves as a means to make a quick and easy draft and meshing rather than a full functioning CAD based model.